BiomedicalMachineLearning/DeepHis2Exp/README.md

         --hpc wiener \
 ```

 Note: You only need to modify `pag` and `gag`.
-If `pag` is True, the weighted graph is constructed by pathology annoatations.
+If `pag` is True, the weighted graph is constructed by pathology annotations.
 If `gag` is True, the weighted graph is constructed by gene expression similarity.
-If both of them were True, the weighted graph is the summation of two graph.
+If both of them were True, the weighted graph is the summation of two graphs.

 ### Benchmarking message passing methods based on Hist2ST